VISTA-Bench: Do Vision-Language Models Really Understand Visualized Text as Well as Pure Text?: Evaluation Protocol

 \subsection{Answer Extraction and Post-processing}

-We follow the VLMEvalKit evaluation pipeline for prediction aggregation and answer parsing.
-For each instance, the model output is stored as a raw string and then post-processed for scoring.
+We follow the VLMEvalKit evaluation pipeline for inference and prediction aggregation, while using an API-based answer extraction step for final scoring.
+For each instance, the model output is first stored as a raw string.
+Since exact string matching in VLMEvalKit can be unreliable for verbose responses, open-ended answers, or outputs containing explanations, we further process each prediction with a GPT-based extractor to obtain the final committed answer.

-\textbf{Multiple-choice answer parsing.} For MCQ-style tasks, we infer the final option letter using a robust parser.
-We first normalize the model output by uppercasing and removing common punctuation (e.g., parentheses and brackets), then tokenize by whitespace.
-If exactly one option letter from the candidate set (typically \{A, B, C, D\}) appears, we accept it as the prediction only when it occurs near the end of the output (within the last five tokens), which reduces false matches from intermediate reasoning.
-If no option letter is detected, we apply a fallback that matches the option \emph{text} content: when the output contains exactly one candidate option string (case-insensitive) and the output length is not excessively longer than the total option text length, we map it back to the corresponding letter.
-For ordering-style MCQ, we additionally support sequence extraction by matching a contiguous four-letter pattern (ABCD) or step-wise descriptions (first/second/third/fourth).
+\textbf{Answer extraction.} For multiple-choice questions, the extractor identifies the final option selected by the model and maps it to the corresponding option letter.
+The extraction is based only on the model's generated response and the candidate options, without re-solving the original question.
+This design reduces false matches caused by intermediate reasoning, repeated option mentions, or answers expressed in free-text form rather than as a single letter.
+For ordering-style or format-sensitive questions, the extractor additionally normalizes equivalent expressions and maps them to the required answer format when the model's final intent is unambiguous.

-\textbf{Refusals and invalid outputs.} If the output contains explicit refusal or failure patterns, such as API failure messages or ``Cannot determine the answer''-style responses, we mark it as invalid (mapped to a sentinel label) and count it as incorrect.
-Outputs that do not yield a valid option letter after the parsing steps above are also treated as invalid.
+\textbf{Refusals and invalid outputs.} If the model output contains explicit refusal, API failure messages, or no identifiable final answer, we mark it as invalid and count it as incorrect.
+Outputs whose final intent cannot be reliably mapped to any candidate option or reference answer are also treated as invalid.
+The extractor is instructed not to infer missing answers or correct the model's reasoning, but only to recover the answer explicitly implied by the model output.

 \textbf{Result aggregation.} We run inference with distributed workers and aggregate per-rank outputs into a single prediction file indexed by sample id.
-When enabled, we optionally split reasoning traces from final answers by extracting text after the closing \texttt{</think>} tag, while keeping the final prediction string for evaluation.
+After GPT-based extraction, the normalized predictions are compared with the ground-truth answers to compute the final accuracy.
+When reasoning traces are present, we retain the raw output for analysis while using only the extracted final answer for scoring.